Get Carter: Theatrical

-MGM sold distribution rights to the film in the U.S. to its future subsidiary United Artists, which promoted it poorly, amidst worries the cockney dialogue in the opening scene would be unintelligible to U.S. audiences.
+MGM sold distribution rights to the film in the U.S. to its future subsidiary United Artists, which promoted it poorly, amid worries the cockney dialogue in the opening scene would be unintelligible to U.S. audiences.
 The film's release was delayed while parts of the film were redubbed, with no great improvement.
 In the process of redubbing the opening, the version of the film with the original dialogue was lost.
 For years the version shown on British television was the redubbed American cut.
 UA placed the film on the declining drive-in movie circuit, where it played at the bottom of a double bill with Dirty Dingus Magee, a vehicle for Frank Sinatra.
 Michael Klinger complained in 1974 to president of UA Eric Pleskow about the lacklustre promotion of Carter, and tried to get him to relinquish the U.S. rights to the film so that Klinger could find a better distributor.

-The film did not encounter many censorship problems, although the scene where Carter knifes Albert Swift caused concern for the censor John Trevelyan.
+The film did not encounter many censorship problems, although the scene where Carter knifes Albert Swift caused concern for British censor John Trevelyan.
 In South Africa the censor cut out Britt Ekland's phone sex scene, shortening her already brief role; her name was still left on the poster, leaving filmgoers to wonder why she was advertised as appearing.

 A resurgence of critical and public interest in the film in the 1990s led to the British Film Institute (BFI) releasing a new print of the film in 1999.
 It worked with Hodges to restore the film, with Hodges sourcing another set of negatives of the original opening, which were found in the archives of the BBC.
 The team then spliced the beginning segment onto a high-quality print of the film.
 The reissue premiered at the National Film Theatre and went on general release on 11 June 1999, showing at the Tyneside Cinema in Newcastle.

 On 16 March 2022, the BFI announced that they would be partnering with Warner Bros. and Warner Bros.
 Home Entertainment for a re-release of the film at the BFI Southbank as part of their retrospective program Return of the Outsider: The Films of Mike Hodges, which ran from May 1 to May 31 and included various in-person events such as "Mike Hodges in Conversation" on May 3; this was followed by a wide release in British and Irish cinemas on 27 May.
 This release utilised a new 4K restoration of the film's original camera negative, which was approved by Hodges.